 Lotus Foods sees SRI as a logical extension of its mission.
 They offer exceptional SRI-grown rice varieties and call them More Crop Per Drop to bring to special attention to water as a diminishing resource.
 Fully one-quarter to one-third of the planet’s annual freshwater supplies are used to irrigate and grow the global rice crop.
 And in Asia, where most rice is grown and eaten, about 84% of water withdrawal is for agriculture, mostly for irrigating rice.
 Water scarcity is having an increasingly significant impact on agriculture.
 According to the WWF, “The SRI method for growing rice could save hundreds of billions of cubic meters of water while increasing food security.”
 Check out this cool video from the Better U Foundation to learn more about SRI:

 What about Organic Certification, Fair Trade Certification & Non-GMO Verification?

 Most of their rice varieties are already certified organic, while others are in the process of becoming certified, and still, others are working to help develop a certifying program in their country of origin.
 These organic and transitional rices are grown without the use of pesticides, synthetic fertilizers, or ionizing radiation.
 Their rices are 100% fair-trade certified and non-GMO verified.
-Lotus Foods has also been B-Corp certified since February of 2012.
-B corporations are legally obligated to consider the impact of their decisions on their employees, suppliers, community, consumers, and their environment.
-Lotus Foods shares the conviction that we can change the world for the better with how we choose to do business.
+In 2016 Lotus Foods became a fully certified B Corp or Benefit Corporation.
+B corporations are legally obligated to consider the impact of their decisions on their employees, suppliers, community, consumers, and environment.
+It’s our conviction that we can change the world for the better by how we conduct our business.